jjteston/superstore-sql-analysis/README.md

 ## 📂 Project Structure
 - `sql_queries/` → Contains the complete SQL script with all queries used in the analysis
-- `analysis/` → Contains a detailed and interactive breakdown of each analysis, including explanations, key insights, and selected query snippets
+- `analysis/` → Contains a detailed and interactive breakdown of each analysis, including key insights, sql queries, and sample results.

 ## 📊 Key Analyses
 - Total Revenue and Profit